starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 Local citizens stand on the sidewalk in downtown to protest weekly (12-1pm on Fridays).
 This is to show our disapproval of either recent political events/decisions/actions or just the current presidential administration in general.

-We believe that this president and, by extension, his administration is causing egregious harm to our country and to the world at large.
+We believe that this president and his administration is causing harm to our country and to the world at large.
-Eveyone that attends voices individual concerns, but it seems we are in general agreement.
+Eveyone that attends voices individual concerns but are in general agreement with this understanding.

 The poster shown on this page is one of the images posted to various social media about this event.
-There is no central organization, but the poster expresses some of the general concerns of those that attend.
+There is no central organization, but the poster represents the general ethos of most of us.

 ## Why?